Best Things to Do in Le Marais Paris

 Village Saint Paul - Le Marais

-Here, the atmosphere is totally different, and you have more than 80 designers, antique dealers, and gallerists offering original, quality shopping for the home.
+Here, the atmosphere is totally different, and you have more than 80 designers, antique dealers, and gallerists offering original, quality shopping for your home.

 Built in flamboyant Gothic style, the Tour Saint-Jacques is the only remaining vestige of the Eglise Saint-Jacques-de-la-Boucherie destroyed in 1797.
 This church was one of the pilgrims’ meeting points along the Via Toronensis (or Tours route) to Santiago de Compostela in Spain.